US home price growth slows for 13th straight month in April

 The S&P CoreLogic Case-Shiller 20-city home price index rose 2.5% in April from a year earlier, down slightly from an annual gain of 2.6% in March.
 That’s the smallest increase in nearly seven years.

-Sales of existing homes fell last year as mortgage rates climbed to 5%, but sales appear to have levelled off this year.
+Sales of existing homes fell last year as mortgage rates climbed to 5%, but sales appear to have levelled off this spring.
 Borrowing costs have fallen back below 4%, which has enabled more would-be buyers to afford homes.
-Prices are now increasing more slowly than wages, which also lifts affordability.
+Prices are now increasing more slowly than wages, which also helps affordability.

 Price increases have also cooled in several formerly hot markets, including Seattle, where prices were unchanged from a year ago.
+Home prices rose just 1.8% in San Francisco and 0.8% in San Diego.

+The largest gains were in Las Vegas, with a 7.1% increase, followed by Phoenix with 6%, and Tampa with 5.6%.

+Most economists see the current pace of price increases as more consistent with longer-run trends.
+Historically, home values have risen about 1% a year, after inflation.